Each vector field defined in OdeFactory can be used to generate graphic images. The imagers can be saved in jpg files.

 y <- a-x.

-NOTE 2: The images on this page were originally created between 8/25/12 and 4/21/13.
+The older images on this page were originally created between 8/25/12 and 4/21/13.
 Since then some of the galleries have been updated and the labels on some images have changed.
 For example, the system name for the first image is now "IMap0011 1" not "( 1 IMap)".

 Not all parameter values give interesting images.
 Generally a system will not be interesting as an "art" image in all three views.